actionml/universal-recommender/README.md

 This tag is for the UR integrated with PredictionIO 0.12.0 using Scala 2.11, Spark 2.x, and most importantly Elasticsearch 5.x.
 Primary differences from 0.6.0:

  - Faster indexing, and queries due to the use of Elasticsearch 5.x
- - Faster model building due to speedups in the ActionML fork of Mahout, this step will be removed in the UR 0.7.1 when Mahout is next released.
+ - Faster model building due to speedups in the ActionML fork of Mahout, which require the user to build Mahout locally.
+This step will be removed in the UR 0.7.1 when Mahout is next released.
- - Several upgrades like Scala 2.10 --> Scala 2.11
+ - Several upgrades such as Scala 2.10 --> Scala 2.11
  - Spark 2.x support
  - Prediction 0.12.0 support
  - Full use of the Elasticsearch REST interface, enabling ES authentication